-- b.
-Rainwater in quarry will be collected in a collection pit at mine floor.
-Arrangements would be made for pumping out this water regularly during rainy season. - c.
-Water pumped out from quarry would be collected in a settling sump to be located within lease area.
-Desilted water will be allowed to flow into natural drainage. - d.
-Garland drain would be provided on upper contour around the quarry.
-Water collected in Garland drain would be diverted to natural drainage system. - e.
-Foot wall & Drain would be provided at edge of external dump water collected in foot drain would be diverted to settling sump for desilting. - f.
-Sewage from rest shelter would be treated in Septic Tank soak pit.
+- Mining will be confined to above Ground Water Table (GWT).
+No mining will be done below GWT. - Rainwater in quarry will be collected in a collection pit at mine floor.
+Arrangements would be made for pumping out this water regularly during rainy season. - Water pumped out from quarry would be collected in a settling sump to be located within lease area.
+Desilted water will be allowed to flow into natural drainage. - Garland drain would be provided on upper contour around the quarry.
+Water collected in Garland drain would be diverted to natural drainage system. - Foot wall & Drain would be provided at edge of external dump water collected in foot drain would be diverted to settling sump for desilting. - Sewage from rest shelter would be treated in Septic Tank soak pit.